 The Summit of the Future Action Days were convened by the Secretary-General of the United Nations on 20 and 21 September 2024 at UN Headquarters in New York to generate additional opportunities for the engagement of all actors.
-Representatives from Member States and Government, senior UN officials, civil society, the private sector, academia like Nobel Laureates, local and regional authorities, creative communities, youth, and many more were present, all critical to shaping the Pact for the Future and its implementation.
+Representatives from Member States and Government, senior UN officials, civil society, the private sector, academia including Nobel Laureates, local and regional authorities, creative communities, youth, and many more were present, all critical to shaping the Pact for the Future and its implementation.

 The Action Days kicked off with a dedicated, youth-led afternoon followed by full day Saturday programme focusing on three priority themes – digital and technology, peace and security, and sustainable development and financing.
 Organised by the United Nations Youth Office, this event aimed to build momentum ahead of the Summit.
 The theme for the Day was #YouthLead for the Future: We believe in the promise of a better world for all."